 0.25% max £3.50 p/m

-Youinvest is the quality stock brokerage from UK investment powerhouse AJ Bell.
-It offers a simple and transparent fee structure, with lower prices the more you trade!
+Youinvest is the quality investment platform from UK investment powerhouse AJ Bell.
+Their self select stocks & shares ISA offers a simple and transparent fee structure, with lower prices the more you trade!
 AJ Bell is a Which?
-Recommended Provider for investment platforms for the last two years, and has over £50 billion in assets under management.
-Fees relate to the standard share dealing account, however AJ Bell also offers a Stocks & Shares ISA and Self Investing Personal Pension (SIPP).
+Recommended Provider for investment platforms for the last three years, and has over £65 billion in assets under administration.
+AJ Bell Youinvest also offer a standard share dealing account and a Self Invested Personal Pension (SIPP).

 Trading fee (Shares)